Chicago Brain Injury Lawyer

 - Problems falling asleep or sleeping more than usual

 - Weakness or numbness in your fingers or toes that does not go away

 - Blurry or double vision

-Other common physical TBI symptoms include persistent headaches, loss of balance and dizziness.
+Other common physical TBI symptoms include persistent headaches, loss of balance, and dizziness.

 Following a brain injury, you may have a hard time concentrating or remembering things.
-You may also experience changes to your emotional state and drastic mood swings.
+You may also experience changes in your emotional state and drastic mood swings.
 Additionally, you may struggle with anxiety and depression, even if you did not have these issues before the accident.

 Generally speaking, the most significant portion of recovery from a traumatic brain injury occurs during the first six months after the injury.

-What Happens If I File a Personal Injury Claim for a Traumatic Brain Injury?
+What Happens if I File a Personal Injury Claim for a Traumatic Brain Injury?

 Traumatic injury cases in Chicago can be complex.
 You’ll need to get copies of all of your medical records, ask other medical professionals to review your records.
 After speaking to a Chicago personal injury attorney, you may want to interview witnesses.

 Once the initial investigation is complete, your personal injury attorney will file a complaint.